benoitryder/simulotter/doc/maths.rst

 Various classes for geometric calculations.

 Mathematical objects are immutable: they cannot be updated in place.
-Some implicit conversions (for instance, from :class:`vec2` to :class:`vec3`).
+Some implicit conversions (for instance, from :class:`vec2` to :class:`vec3`) are allowed.
 This is convenient but may be tricky when using operators:
 ``vec3(3,3,3) + vec2(2,2)`` returns ``vec3(5,5,3)`` but
 ``vec2(2,2) + vec3(3,3,3)`` returns ``vec2(5,5)``.